Barin Township: Economy

-Agricultural products of Barin include wheat, corn and cotton among others.
+Agricultural products of Barin include wheat, corn, and cotton, among others.
 Barin is known for its apricots and also grows sea buckthorn.

 Baren apricot

 Akto County was named as "Hometown of Baren Apricot of China" (中国巴仁杏之乡) by the Ministry of Agriculture in 2002 and by the National Forestry Administration in 2014.
-Baren apricot (巴仁杏) is one of the main fruits of local farmers planted, because of its highest yield and best quality in Barin and named after the place.
-Baren apricots are large, much flesh, high in sugar, sweet and delicious and of high yield, is a well-known local product of high-quality in Xinjiang.
-Barin Township is the core production area of Baren apricot, the local planting area of 933 hectares (14,000 mu) with 350,000 plants, the output reached 5,000 tons in 2018.
-The products through the e-commerce platform, were sold all over China.
+Baren apricot (巴仁杏) is one of the main fruits of local farmers planted, because of its highest yield and best quality in Barin, and is named after the place.
+Baren apricots are large, have much flesh, and are high in sugar.
+They are sweet and delicious and of high yield.
+It is a well-known local product of high-quality in Xinjiang.
+Barin Township is the core production area of Baren apricot.
+The local planting area of 933 hectares (14,000 mu), with 350,000 plants, had an output of 5,000 tons in 2018.
+The products are sold all over China through e-commerce platforms.